Giftbit/lightrail-client-java/README.md

 ##### PGP keys

-Install `gpg` if you don't have it already.
+Install `gpg` using homebrew if you don't have it already.

 Copy PGP private key from the password manager into a new `.asc` file (eg `lightrail.asc`), then run `gpg --import lightrail.asc`.
 There's a passphrase associated with the key you will use later.

 ##### Nexus plugin settings

-Copy Maven `settings.xml` to `~/.m2/settings.xml`.
+Copy Maven `settings.xml` from password manager to `~/.m2/settings.xml`.
 The result should look something like the following:

 ```
 <settings>